Registered jack

 The specification includes physical construction, wiring, and signal semantics.
 Accordingly, registered jacks are primarily named by the letters RJ, followed by two digits that express the type.
 Additional letter suffixes indicate minor variations.
 For example, RJ11, RJ14, and RJ25 are the most commonly used interfaces for telephone connections for one-, two-, and three-line service, respectively.
 Although these standards are legal definitions in the United States, some interfaces are used worldwide.

 The connectors used for registered jack installations are primarily the modular connector and the 50-pin miniature ribbon connector.
-For example, RJ11 uses a six-position two-conductor connector (6P2C), RJ14 uses a six-position four-conductor (6P4C) modular jack, while RJ21 uses a 25-pair (50-pin) miniature ribbon connector.
+For example, RJ11 and RJ14 use female six-position modular connectors, and RJ21 uses a 25-pair (50-pin) miniature ribbon connector.
+RJ11 uses two conductors in a six-position female modular connector, so can be made with any female six-position modular connector, while RJ14 uses four, so can be made with either a 6P4C or a 6P6C connector.

 Naming standard

 The registered jack designations originated in the standardization process of telephone connections in the Bell System in the United States, and describe application circuits and not just the physical geometry of the connectors.
 The same modular connector type may be used for different registered jack applications.
 Modular connectors were developed to replace older telephone installation methods that used hardwired cords or bulkier varieties of telephone plugs.

 Strictly, Registered Jack refers to both the female physical connector (modular connector) and specific wiring patterns, but the term is often used loosely to refer to modular connectors regardless of wiring, gender, or use, commonly for telephone line connections, but also for Ethernet over twisted pair, resulting in confusion over the various connection standards and applications.
 For example, the six-position physical connector, plug and jack, is identically dimensioned and inter-connectable, whether it is wired for one, two, or three lines.
 These are the RJ11, RJ14, and RJ25 interfaces.
 The RJ standards designations only pertain to the wiring of the (female) jacks, hence the name Registered Jack.
 It is commonplace, but not strictly correct, to refer to the unwired connectors or the (male) plugs by these names.

-The nomenclature for modular connectors is based on the number of contact positions and the number of wires connected.
+The nomenclature for modular connectors is based on the number of contact positions and the number of contacts present.
 6P indicates a six-position modular plug or jack.
-A six-position modular plug with conductors in only the middle two positions is designated 6P2C; 6P4C has four conductors in the middle positions, and 6P6C has all six equipped.
+A six-position modular plug with conductors in only the middle two positions is designated 6P2C; 6P4C has four conductors in the middle positions, and 6P6C has all six.
+An RJ11 without power, if made with a 6P6C connector, has four unused contacts.